bloominstituteoftechnology/mongo-bears/README.md

 ## Description

-We will use Node.js and Express to write an API that can perform CRUD (Create, Read, Update and Destroy) operations on Bears stored in a MongoDB Database.
+We will use Node.js and Express to write an API that can perform CRUD (Create, Read, Update and Destroy) operations on _Bears_ stored in a MongoDB Database.

 ### Software Requirements

 For this project you need to have _MongoDB Community Edition_ installed and running.
 Having a local instance of _MongoDB_ running on your system is the preferred option.

-Alternatively, you can sign up for an account from a _Database As A Service_ provider like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [mlab](https://mlab.com/).
+Alternatively, you can sign up for an account from a _Database As A Service_ (DBAAS) provider like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [mlab](https://mlab.com/).
 Both _DBAAS_ providers offer a free tier with 500MB size limit that can be used for development and testing.

 #### Using a Local MongoDB Server